brentgroves/repsys/k8s/redis_enterprise_install.md

 kubectl config set-context --current --namespace=redis-enterprise

 # This will request a cluster with three Redis Enterprise nodes using the default requests (i.e., 2 CPUs and 4GB of memory per node).
+# Apply your custom resource file in the same namespace as my-rec.yaml.
+kubectl apply -f ./redis_enterprise/rec.yaml
+# At this point, the operator will go through the process of creating various services and pod deployments.
+kubectl get rec
+NAME     NODES   VERSION    STATE     SPEC STATUS   LICENSE STATE   SHARDS LIMIT   LICENSE EXPIRATION DATE   AGE my-rec   3       7.4.2-54   Running   Valid         Valid           4              2024-05-19T23:59:50Z      20h
+# NOTE THE LICENSE EXPIRES IN 1 MONTH
+# You can track the progress by examining the StatefulSet associated with the cluster:
-kubectl apply -f ./redis_enterprise/rec.yaml kubectl get rec kubectl rollout status sts/my-rec
+kubectl rollout status sts/my-rec
+# or by looking at the status of all of the resources in your namespace:
+kubectl get all
 ```

 To test with a larger configuration, use the example below to add node resources to the spec section of your test cluster (my-rec.yaml).